 If you offer a service that requires a membership of any kind, you would want to include information that includes the following:

 - Terms of participation

 When you sell someone else’s products and get a commission, or vice versa, there is a monetary benefit to it.
 If you offer an Affiliate Program on your website, you need to have clear information on the following:

 - Enrollment process

 - Promoting the affiliate service

 - Payouts/Payments types

 Top Tip: If the Terms and Conditions are for customers visiting your website, then browser wrap agreements are used, and if your policies are for customers who have purchased products then click wrap agreements are used.

 I completely understand that money is tight in start-up.
-There is a temptation to DIY your legal policies to save some money.
+There is a temptation to DIY your legal policies to save some money, and this can be a great starting point.
 But please keep in mind that seeking legal assistance is a really smart move for your business.
 You will get it right from the start and protect your business at the same time, now and in the future.

 The money you spend on legal advice at the start of your business journey is A LOT CHEAPER than legal advice when something goes wrong later down the track.